jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 some other paragraph
 ```

-If that pragma is not "invisible" to the parser, then adding the pragma statement
+If that Pragma is not "invisible" to the parser, then adding the Pragma statement
-has a cascading effort, causing Rule Md022 to trigger.
-That is because Rule Md022
+has a cascading effort, causing Rule Plugin `MD022` to trigger.
+That is because
+Rule Plugin `MD022`
 mandates that Heading elements are surrounded by blank lines.
 Then you would need
-to have a pragma to suppress that failure... which we believe is just inefficient
+to have a Pragma to suppress that failure... which we believe is just inefficient
 and messy.

-By removing the pragma (and therefore the pragma line) from the parser's viewpoint,
+By removing the Pragma (and therefore the Pragma line) from the parser's viewpoint,
 everything is simplified.
-The pragma data is stored in separate storage so it
+The Pragma data is stored in separate storage so it
 can be acted on properly, while not interfering with the parser's work of processing
 the Markdown text.

 #### Pragma Commands

-As mentioned above, pragma commands are stored in a list for post-parsing processing.
+As mentioned above, Pragma commands are stored in a list for post-parsing processing.
-Any errors processing the pragma commands are handled in the same manner as with
+Any errors processing the Pragma commands are handled in the same manner as with
-rule failures.
+Rule Failures.

-When a valid pragma command is processed, the extension does not emit any information.
+When a valid Pragma command is processed, the extension does not emit any information.
 If there are any errors, an `INLINE` error is generated with a clear indication of
 the error that was raised.
-For example, given the following three invalid pragma
+For example, given the following three invalid Pragma
 commands:

 ```Markdown